Hexastack/hexabot-channel-messenger/README.md

 Welcome to the [Hexabot](https://hexabot.ai/) Facebook/Messenger Channel Extension!
 This extension enables seamless integration of your Hexabot chatbot with Facebook Messenger, allowing you to engage with your audience directly on one of the world's most popular messaging platforms.

-[Hexabot](https://hexabot.ai/) is an open-source chatbot solution that allows users to create and manage AI-powered, multi-channel, and multilingual chatbots with ease.
+[Hexabot](https://hexabot.ai/) is an open-source chatbot / agent solution that allows users to create and manage AI-powered, multi-channel, and multilingual chatbots with ease.
 If you would like to learn more, please visit the [official github repo](https://github.com/Hexastack/Hexabot/).

 ## Features